Tadulako University

 Tadulako University (Universitas Tadulako; UNTAD) is a public university in Palu, Central Sulawesi, Indonesia.
 It was established on May 1, 1981 after being an affiliate of Hasanuddin University of Makassar for several years.
 Prof. Dr. Ir.
 Mahfudz, MP serves as the Rector.

-The Tadulako University has nine faculties, enrolled 22.000 student bodies (2011), and is served by 1057 academic staff.
+The Tadulako University has eleven faculties, and is served by 1057 academic staff.
 Deriving from a small private education institution (1963), Tadulako University was established as public state university in 1981.
 On an outer island, the university today plays an important role in developing higher education in the eastern part of Indonesia.

 The university is 8 km from the central airport.
-It can be reach by taxi and any public transportation.